Victoria WINE TRAIL - Yarra Valley, King Valley, Nagambie Lakes, Strathbogie Ranges & Mornington Peninsula

 Magnificent vineyards framed by untouched mountain ranges surround the Pizzini Wines Cellar Door where the Italian spirit is evident as soon as visitors enter the warm atmosphere.
 The Cellar Door is located alongside the winery in original tobacco drying kilns, the iconic architecture of the region.

 At the cellar door you’ll also find Katrina Pizzini’s A tavola!
 Cooking School and her cookbook, homemade produce range and some Italian pantry staples are also available to purchase.
-Enjoy a structured tasting at the cellar door paired with local cheeses then select a glass of wine to savour with a picnic basket in the cellar door garden.
+Enjoy a structured tasting at the cellar door then select a glass of wine to savour with a picnic basket in the cellar door garden.
 Alternatively challenge your cooking skills and head into the A tavola!
 Cooking School.

 Enjoy morning tea with Katrina Pizzini before learning the secrets to preparing traditional Italian style dishes at A tavola!
 Cooking School.